Jaw Pain: May be Caused by Dental Problems

 Are you having jaw pain with dental issues?

-Nearly nine in ten diseases can produce symptoms in your mouth.
-That puts us dentist at Troy Family Dental in the St. Louis Metro East on the front line for spotting severe health conditions growing silently in your body.
+Nearly nine in ten types of diseases can produce symptoms in your mouth.
+That puts Troy Family Dental in the St. Louis Metro East on the front line for spotting severe health conditions growing silently in your body.
 This is one reason it’s so essential to see the dentist at Troy Family Dental two times annually for dental cleanings and checkups.

 Troy Family Dental your local family dentist services Troy, IL; Edwardsville, IL; Alton, IL; Glen Carbon, IL; Collinsville, IL; O’Fallon, IL; Belleville, IL; Fairview Heights, IL, and all St. Louis metro east towns.